raspstephan/psp_in_kenda_analysis/lab_notebook.md

 - SYNOP for all forecast ensembles

 Tomorrow:
-- Redo ensemble fc precipitation with noDA --> wait
+- Redo ensemble fc precipitation with noDA --> wait for preprocess.
+TMR!
 - Do fg precipitation analysis and put in paper.tex
-- Do Synop and air analysis for forecasts and put in paper.tex --> wait
+- Do Synop and air analysis for forecasts and put in paper.tex --> wait for SYNC

 ## October 19